Artificial immune system

 Artificial immune systems (AIS) are a class of rule-based machine learning systems inspired by the principles and processes of the vertebrate immune system.
-The algorithms are typically modeled after the immune system's characteristics of learning and memory for problem-solving, specifically for the computational techniques in Amorphous Computation.
+The algorithms are typically modeled after the immune system's characteristics of learning and memory for problem-solving, specifically for biological computational techniques.

 Definition

 The field of artificial immune systems (AIS) is concerned with abstracting the structure and function of the immune system to computational systems, and investigating the application of these systems towards solving computational problems from fields like mathematics, engineering, and information technology.
 AIS is a sub-field of biologically inspired computing, and natural computation, with interests in machine learning and belonging to the broader field of artificial intelligence, such as artificial general intelligence.

 Artificial immune systems (AIS) are adaptive systems, inspired by theoretical immunology and observed immune functions, principles and models, which are applied to problem solving.

 AIS is distinct from computational immunology and theoretical biology that are concerned with simulating immunology using computational and mathematical models towards better understanding the immune system, although such models initiated the field of AIS and continue to provide a fertile ground for inspiration.
 Finally, the field of AIS is not concerned with the investigation of the immune system as a substrate for computation, unlike other fields such as DNA computing.